g0mb4/mate_ros2_projects/README.md

 ## install

-The assumbed operating system is Ubuntu 20.04.
-The required packages are the extra packages besides the ```ros-foxy-desktop``` version.
+The assumbed operating system is Ubuntu 22.04.
+The required packages are the extra packages besides the ```ros-humble-desktop``` version.

 Assuming the ROS2 workspace is ```~/ros2_ws``` and the ```~/ros2_ws/install/local_setup.bash``` is set up (sourced) in the ```~/.bashrc```, the package can be downloaded and installed by: